vivek25dec/Grofers-Test/README.md

 http://13.234.76.62:3000/key/12

 The above are the some basics instructions which are required to setup the application and to verify the application working it could be done by using postman or curl request.

+Attaching the screenshots of application working can be seen in issues.